b0ink/csgo-chaos-mod/NEW_EFFECTS.md

 public void Chaos_EffectName_START(){
 	g_EffectName = true;
-	// Runs when the effect is selected and
+	// Runs when the effect is selected and announced
 }

 public void Chaos_EffectName_RESET(bool HasTimerEnded){
 	// Runs when the effect is reset, also runs when the round ends/map changes/plugin reloaded
 	// Use HasTimerEnded to strictly check if the effect has expired/used up its duration.
-	/*
-	eg.
-		Reset any bools here..

-		g_EffectName = false;
 	if(HasTimerEnded){
 		// Teleport players, set their movement speed, switch to a different weapon, etc.
 		// Avoid resetting things outside of this function that would be reset by default on round change.
 	}

-	*/
+	g_EffectName = false;

 }

 public bool Chaos_EffectName_Conditions(){
 	/*
 		Check conditions to deterimne whether the effect can be run or not.
 This is the last final check before the effect is about to run.
 If returned false, 			another effect will be selected.
+	*/

-		If you're using map spawns to teleport to, you may want to use the following: if(!ValidMapPoints()) return false;
+	// if you're using map spawns to teleport to, you may want to use the following: if(!ValidMapPoints()) return false;

-		Available checks:
+	/* Available checks: */
-		ValidMapPoints();
-		isHostageMap();
-		ValidBombSpawns();
+	ValidMapPoints(); // Returns true if spawn points are available in the map to use isHostageMap(); // Returns true if a hostage is found on the map ValidBombSpawns(); // Returns true if custom bomb spawns have been saved to use

-		You can run custom checks such as: if(StrEqual(mapName, "de_dust2")){
+	// You can run additional custom checks such restricting your effects from running on certain maps that aren't compatible if(StrEqual(mapName, "de_dust2")){
 		return false;
 	}

-	*/

 	return true;
 }

-// Additional functions: (Run automatically if the correct naming convention is used)
+// Additional functions: (Run automatically if the correct naming convention is used).
+This is done to allow all components of an effect to be localised to one file (EffectName.sp).

 public void 	Chaos_EffectName_OnEntityCreated(int ent, const char[] classname);